biopython/biopython.github.io/wiki/Download.md

 Packages
 ========

-For those of you using Linux, the easiest way to install Biopython is through your distribution's package management system.
+We would now recommend ``pip``, however for those of you using Linux, you can alternatively install Biopython through your Linux distribution's package management system.
 However, unless you are running a recent release of your Linux Distribution, you may find that the Biopython packages available to be a little out of date.
-You might want to see if there is a backport available, otherwise you will have to install Biopython from source.
+You might want to see if there is a backport available, otherwise you will have to install Biopython using ``pip`` or from compiled from source.

 ### Ubuntu or Debian